bdornauer/sohist/README.md

 to the *Results inside* view (located in the Header).
 From there, you can load the charts and view information about the significance of each commit.

+:warning: **To the end-user, we want to stress that with great power comes great responsibility.
+This statement highlights the importance of appropriate weighting, as improper weighting can distort the representation of the actual state of a project**

 Simply press the buttons provided to update and load the latest results in the charts of the analysis.

 ### Sonarqube instance